Aerocool Project 7 PSU Family Coming To Computex

 The price is quite stiff, but this is a high-end PSU equipped with quality Japanese caps and a LED fan.
 At seven years, the warranty is rather long as well, although in this category we’re now seeing warranty periods of up to ten years.

-Despite its midrange capacity, the ACP-650P7 is equipped with a couple of EPS connectors and four PCIe.
+Despite its midrange capacity, the P7-650W Platinum is equipped with a couple of EPS connectors and four PCIe.
 You can find all of its specs along with its detailed performance report in the corresponding Cybenetics evaluation sheet.

 The power specs of all members of the Project 7 line are below: